BrijendraSingh/BrijendraSingh.github.io/_posts/2022-05-07-engineered-test-data.markdown

 * more data storage space
 * uncertainty of corner/edge cases or any specific testing scenario requirement.
 * querying data for validation will consume significant time
-* automated test might timeout or take unappreciated longer time due to time consuming run time query execution. {: .notice}
+* automated test might timeout or take unappreciated longer time due to time consuming run time query execution.

 #### Data complexity:
 Production equivalent Test data is not simple and straightforward

 * Sometimes the test data is not simple and straightforward.
 Testers may need to learn new terminologies, patterns, standards in order to understand the flow/use of data.
 * Data might be entangled with multiple sources , tables or schemas , etc.
 * Some scenarios may not even be possible to test in the test environment.
-In this instance, testers may need to devote a good amount of time to * understand the scenarios and come up with a new and efficient way to prepare the data.{: .notice}
+In this instance, testers may need to devote a good amount of time to * understand the scenarios and come up with a new and efficient way to prepare the data.

 #### Data accessibility:
 Test Data access, dependencies on multiple teams consuming it

 * Access to data manipulation might be restricted since multiple people, teams can be using it and the tester will not always be able to manipulate the data, as required.
 * QA’s have to manipulate the data in the test database before figuring out what specifically needed to be changed.
-Significant amount of time is spent on * learning the databases names, table relations, column data, and their correspondence to the application, their properties and constraints.{: .notice}
+Significant amount of time is spent on * learning the databases names, table relations, column data, and their correspondence to the application, their properties and constraints.

 #### Inefficient processes:
 Another challenge that Testers may face is dealing with inefficient processes.
 By challenging the client’s current process and introducing a new, more * efficient model, team should be able to produce a quicker way for testers to fill in accurate data.